 Check that the Company is Licensed and InsuredCheck that the Company is Licensed and Insured

-Every moving company in New York has to be licensed and have insurance to protect yourself and you.
-You can easily find out if a company is licensed by calling 518-457-6512 or by emailing an enquire to [email protected].
+Every moving company in New York has to be licensed and have insurance to protect yourself.
+You can easily determine if a company is licensed by calling 518-457-6512 or emailing an inquiry to [email protected].
 To check that they are properly insured, you can call the New York State Department of Transportation at 800-786-5368.

 Get Several Price EstimatesGet Several Price Estimates